World Happiness Report 2024 Breakdown

 What is driving the youth happiness decline in North America?

-While COVID-19 seems to have played a role in diminishing happiness for young people across the globe, there is compelling research to suggest an underlying trend.
-The deep study of psychologist Jon Haidt suggests a “perfect storm” of a transition from play-based childhood to phone-based childhood.
+While COVID-19 seems to have played a role in diminishing happiness for young people across the globe, there is compelling research to suggest a broader underlying trend.
+Psychologist Jonathan Haidt has led a depth study the last few years suggesting this trend is driven by a transition from play-based childhood to phone-based childhood.

 When adolescents’ social lives moved onto smartphones and social media platforms, anxiety and depression surged.
 We see this as something occurring in the 2010s that triggered a surge of anxiety and depression around 2012.
 The sudden increase wasn’t just due to a heightened willingness to talk about mental illness.
 The rise was showing up in behavior like self-harm and suicide.

 Haidt argues the decline of play-based childhood, beginning in the 1980s and accelerating in the 1990s is to blame.
-All mammals (primates like us) need lots of free play for proper brain development (social/emotional learning).
-At the same time, we see the rise of the phone-based childhood, which began in the late 2000s and accelerated in the early 2010s.
-Tech companies deliberately designed their apps and social media products to be addictive.
-They preyed on the attention of young people with the consequences of damaging cognitive and social development.
+All mammals (remember we are primates) need lots of free play for proper brain development and social/emotional learning through interactions with peers.
+As the phone-based childhood, which began in the late 2000s and accelerated in the early 2010s, eclipsed the play-based childhood we saw increases in mental health issues and antisocial behavior.
+In many cases, tech companies knew their products supported adverse mental health outcomes in young populations (according to internal company documents).

 Summary